Institute of consecrated life

 An institute of consecrated life is an association of faithful in the Catholic Church canonically erected by competent church authorities to enable men or women who publicly profess the evangelical counsels by religious vows or other sacred bonds "through the charity to which these counsels lead to be joined to the Church and its mystery in a special way."
 They are defined in the 1983 Code of Canon Law under canons 573–730.
-The Congregation for Institutes of Consecrated Life and Societies of Apostolic Life has ecclesiastical oversight of institutes of consecrated life.
+The Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life has ecclesiastical oversight of institutes of consecrated life.

 The more numerous form of these are religious institutes, which are characterized by the public profession of vows, life in common as brothers or sisters, and a degree of separation from the world.
 They are defined in the 1983 Code of Canon Law under canons 607–709.
 The other form is that of secular institutes, in which the members live in the world, and work for the sanctification of the world from within.

-Apart from being a member of an institute, consecrated life may also be lived individually; the Catholic Church recognises, as forms of individual consecrated life that of hermits (Canon 603) and consecrated virgins (Canon 604).